suquark/leaderbot/docs/source/index.rst

 -----------------------------

-Once a model is trained, you can make inference on the probabilities of win, loss, or tie for a pair of agents using :func:`leaderbot.BaseModel.infer`
+Once a model is trained, you can make inference on the probabilities of win, loss, or tie for a pair of agents using :func:`leaderbot.Davidson.infer`
 method:

 .. code-block:: python

-    >>> # Create a list of matches using indices of agents
+    >>> # Create a list of three matches using pairs of indices of agents
     >>> matches = zip((0, 1, 2), (1, 2, 0))

     >>> # Make inference